Courses and areas of study

 Internships.
 No more than 12 credits from internships may apply toward a Bachelor of Arts degree.
 Augustana-sponsored J-term internships may be taken for 1-4 credits.

 Sequenced Courses.
+Courses are noted in Arches if they have a required prerequisite to enroll.
+Students must complete an online add form to enroll if they have not met the prerequisite.
 Many courses at Augustana are not sequenced, meaning that a student may take them at any point in their academic career in no particular order.
 However, in some departments courses are required to be taken in a particular order or sequence.
 While this is not an exhaustive list, here are some examples of courses that must be taken in sequence:

 - CHEM-131 & 132